- Home

 - Contact

-Housekeepers have long been an integral part of British households, ensuring that homes are well-organised, clean and comfortable.
+Housekeepers have long been an integral part of British households, keeping homes well-organised, clean and comfortable.
 Housekeepers no longer work exclusively on large estates - they are professionals who play a vital role in maintaining households at all levels, often juggling multiple responsibilities that extend beyond cleaning.

-Whether you're considering hiring a full-time housekeeper or contemplating a career in housekeeping, understanding the role is essential.
-In the following guide, we explain the responsibilities and tasks that a full-time housekeeper typically undertakes.
+Whether you're considering hiring a full-time housekeeper or contemplating a career in housekeeping.
+In the following guide, we explain the responsibilities and tasks that a full-time housekeeper typically undertakes

 Cleaning duties and maintenance